Polynomially convex hulls of singular real manifolds: Hulls of compact real manifolds with singularities

 \begin{prop} Let $E = (\tilde E,{\iota})$ be an immersed totally real manifold in $\cx^n$.
 Then \begin{enumerate} \item[(i)] $E$ admits an adapted A-disc $f \in C(\overline\D \setminus \{ 1 \})$. \item[(ii)] If in addition $E$ is Lagrangian, then $f$ is of bounded area with the cluster set $C(f,\partial\D)$ contained in $E$.
 Its image $X= f(\D)$ is a holomorphic curve of bounded area with the boundary $\partial X := \overline X \setminus X$ contained in $E$.

 \end{enumerate} \end{prop}

 It follows by the maximum principle that the disc $f$ is contained in the polynomially convex hull of $E$.
-In particular, a totally real immersion is not polynomially convex.
 Since the area of $X$ is finite, the current of integration $[X]$ over $X$ is correctly defined.
 While in Proposition~\ref{GluingDisc2} we do not impose any restrictions of transversality type on $E$, under additional assumptions we can deduce the boundary continuity of a disc.